 Try Osteria alla Staffa for an affordable meal.
 If more time allows, be sure to visit Burano, the most colorful place in the world possibly.
 It takes a 40-minute boat ride to get there.

-Read also: How many days in Venice?
+Read also: The complete 2 days in Venice itinerary

 By Martina & Jürgen, PlacesofJuma